Introduction

 Runner Beans, French Beans and Outdoor Cucumbers

-Runner beans, French beans and outdoor cucumbers vary depending on sowing date and protection.
+Runner beans, French beans and outdoor cucumbers vary depending on sowing date, protection and local weather.
 If you started plants early under cover, you may see the first small pods or cucumbers towards the end of June.
-However, for many outdoor UK growers, these crops crop more reliably from July onwards.

-In June, look for healthy growth, flowers and the first small fruits rather than expecting a heavy harvest.
 Keep beans supported, water during dry spells, and protect young cucumber plants from cold nights and slugs.

 The simple rule is this: if the plant is still building, let it build.
 June is generous, but it is not the finish line for every summer crop.